LiZhang19817/Check_Code_Diffs/README.md

 ## Configuration

 You need a GitHub personal access token to use this utility.
-You can provide it in two ways:
+You can provide it in several ways:

+### For CLI:
 1. Set it as an environment variable:
 ```bash
 export GITHUB_TOKEN=your_github_token